riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 cannot run all programs:

-* There are still plenty of open questions around the basic invariants for some types and when these invariants even have to hold, so if you program runs fine in Miri right now that is by no means a guarantee that it is UB-free when these questions get answered.
+* There are still plenty of open questions around the basic invariants for some types and when these invariants even have to hold.
+Miri tries to avoid false positives here, so if you program runs fine in Miri right now that is by no means a guarantee that it is UB-free when these questions get answered.
+In particular, Miri does currently not check that integers are initialized or that references point to valid data.
 * If the program relies on unspecified details of how data is laid out, it will still run fine in Miri -- but might break (including causing UB) on different compiler versions or different platforms.